fbentz/Porcoduino/README.md

 * 1 XBee shield (to connect on your computer)

 ## Schema
-This schema show how to build zeppelin:
+This schema show how to put together electonics parts for zeppelin:
 ![Porcoduino Fritzing schema](https://raw.github.com/fbentz/Porcoduino/master/docs/Porcoduino_bb.png)

+## Client
+Zeppelin will be manage your zeppelin.
+You need install:

 ## Contributors
 * [Fabrice Bentz](https://github.com/fbentz/)